green-striped-gecko/dartR/README.md

 install.packages("dartR")
 ```

+Because of CRAN limitations, the default installation does not include
-You can use the function gl.install.vanilla.dartR to install all the
+all packages needed to run all the functions; hence, specialised
-packages that are used by `dartR`.
+analyses need the installation of additional packages.
+The following
+code guarantees that all necessary functions for all `dartR` analyses
+are set up and ready to go.

 ``` r
 gl.install.vanilla.dartR()